The Ministerial Exception – Are religious institutions in Kentucky free to discriminate?

 After Gaudalupe, are all employees of a religious institution exempt from the protection of state and federal anti-discrimination law?

-The Kentucky Civil Rights Act and the Ministerial Exception
+The Kentucky Civil Rights Act and the Ministerial Exception as interpreted by Kentucky Courts

 Kentucky adopted the ministerial exception in the context of a claim made under the Kentucky Civil Rights Act in 2014.
 In Kirby v.
 Lexington Theological Seminary, 426 S.W.3d 597, 607 (Ky.
 2014), the Kentucky Supreme Court concluded: “The Constitution demands recognition of the ministerial exception, so we now incorporate the ministerial exception into our jurisprudence.”
 Since Kirby, like with many aspects of the Commonwealth’s jurisprudence relating to anti-discrimination laws, courts in Kentucky have hewed closely to the federal courts’ interpretation of ministerial exception.